bredelings/BAli-Phy/TODO/dNdSWorkflow.md

 (sequence name, zero-based ungapped model-character index)
 ```

-A beginner-facing report may display that index as one-based and project it onto a selected alignment,
+A beginner-facing report may project these characters onto a selected template alignment, but the
-but the stored identity should not become the column number of a sampled or consensus alignment.
-A
+stored identity should not become the column number of a sampled or consensus alignment.
+The current
-selected reference sequence gives the closest analogue to CODEML's site number and reference amino
+report treats each template column as a presentation group and identifies it by the character with
-acid while retaining a meaningful identity when the alignment changes.
+the most relevant property value in that column.

 ### Branch and branch-site evidence